CDNTaxReceipts/CDNTaxReceipts/README.md

 5. Configure CDN Tax Receipts at Administer > CiviContribute > CDN Tax Receipts.
 (Take note of the dimensions for each of the image parameters.
 Correct sizing is important.
 You might need to try a few times to get it right.)
 6. Review permissions: The extension has added a new permission called "CiviCRM CDN Tax Receipts: Issue Tax Receipts".

+Note: if you are installing this on Drupal 8 or Drupal 9 -> remember clear the Drupal cache or you may not be able to get to the CiviCRM CDNTaxReceipts settings screen.

 Now you should be able to use the module.

 **Note: Compatibility issue with open_basedir**